PatrickPachacz/toggle-dark-light-mode/README.md

 # Toggle - Dark/Light mode

 This is a solution to the React Site project on Scrimba.
 Scrimba helps you improve your coding skills by building realistic projects.
+Provides user with ability to toggle page between a dark and light mode.

 ## Table of Contents